meziantou/Meziantou.Framework/src/Meziantou.Framework.InlineSnapshotTesting/readme.md

 # How does it work

-First you can write a test with the following code:
+First, you can write a test with the following code:

 ````c#
 var data = new